 Managing the Health of Populations

-This course provides the foundation for exploring health of populations and communities within the context of applied epidemiology and sound healthcare delivery administration.
+This course provides the foundation of managerial epidemiology within the context of population health management and sound healthcare delivery administration.
+Recommended: STA 282.

 Introduction to Health Service Organizations and Systems